Pleasley Colliery: 1983–1996

-The upcast shaft was converted to supply air to Shirebrook’s workings for several years and this turned out to be a blessing in disguise.
+The upcast shaft was converted to supply air to Shirebrook's workings for several years and this turned out to be a blessing in disguise.
 The work involved in filling the downcast shaft, together with the removal of the baths, washery, screens etc. all took time, and provided the opportunity for the local authority to issue a preservation listing on what remained just as their demolition began in 1986.
 It then continued in a state of limbo for several more years until 1995 when the preservation group Friends of Pleasley Pit was formed and restoration work began.
 In 1996 Pleasley Colliery was scheduled as an Ancient Monument and the rapidly deteriorating roof on the engine-house complex was completely renewed and the 40 m tall brick chimney underwent major renovation.

 1996-2016

 In the 10 years following the formation of the Friends of Pleasley Pit an enormous amount of work was done by the volunteers: first in clearing out the years of accumulated filth from inside the engine-house complex and then beginning the difficult task of dismantling the two steam winders ready for their subsequent renovation.
-By the end of 2005 the № 1 winder had been reassembled and painted, and by 2007 it was being turned by an electric-motor friction drive.
-Restoration work then focused on the much larger № 2 winder.
+By the end of 2005 the No. 1 winder had been reassembled and painted, and by 2007 it was being turned by an electric-motor friction drive.
+Restoration work then focused on the much larger No. 2 winder.
 In 2010, with funding provided by English Heritage, the two headstocks and the engine-house complex underwent major conservation repairs by Robert Woodhouse Ltd., and as a result of the combined efforts of everyone involved, the restoration work won several regional and national awards, including the English Heritage Angel Awards in 2011 and the EMCBE Constructing Excellence Heritage Awards.
-Meanwhile, the restoration and preservation of the two steam winding engines that are such a special feature of this pit continues in the capable hands of the Friends of Pleasley Pit volunteers, whose next objective is to commission an electric-motor friction drive for the № 2 winder, before beginning the next phase of converting the № 1 winder to be turned by steam.
+Meanwhile, the restoration and preservation of the two steam winding engines that are such a special feature of this mining heritage site continues in the capable hands of the Friends of Pleasley Pit volunteers, whose next objective is to commission an electric-motor friction drive for the No. 2 winder, before beginning the next phase of converting the No. 1 winder to be turned by steam.